When More Words Say Less: Decoupling Length and Specificity in Image Description Evaluation: Related Work

 \section{Related Work}

 \paragraph{Defining specificity via contrast sets}

-Recent referring expression generation (REG) models of formalize specificity with respect to a contrast set of alternatives \cite{krahmer2012computational}.
+Recent referring expression generation (REG) models formalize specificity with respect to a contrast set of alternatives \cite{krahmer2012computational}.
 In the Rational Speech Act (RSA) framework \cite{goodman2016pragmatic,degen2019redundancyusefulbayesianapproach,degen2023rational}, speakers select utterances that maximize the likelihood of a listener identifying the intended referent from these alternatives while minimizing production costs.
 A key insight from this work is that not all words contribute equally to specificity: it is the inclusion of distinguishing features that differentiate the target from alternatives, not sheer quantity.
 This contrast set is made explicit in discriminative or issue-sensitive captioning tasks \cite{ou2023pragmatic,cohn2018pragmatically,nie-etal-2020-pragmatic,andreas2016reasoning}, but is absent from common image description datasets \cite{ilinykh2018task,ilinykh2019tell,pezzelle2023dealing, takmaz2022less}.
-We adopt the contrast-set approach to operationalize specificity: a description's specificity is determined by how well it distinguishes the target image from an \emph{implicit} set of alternatives.
+The idea also has precedent in the denotation graph of \citet{young-etal-2014-image}, where caption entailment and similarity relationships are defined by the sets of images a pair of descriptions truthfully applies to.
+We adopt the contrast-set approach to operationalize specificity using image-text compatibility scores: a description's specificity is determined by how well it distinguishes the target image from an \emph{implicit} set of alternatives.

 \paragraph{Limitations of evaluation metrics}

 Existing evaluation metrics for image captioning fail to disentangle length from specificity.
 Reference-based metrics like BLEU \cite{10.3115/1073083.1073135}, ROUGE \cite{lin-2004-rouge}, and METEOR \cite{banerjee-lavie-2005-meteor} primarily assess similarity to human-written references but fail to capture human judgments of distinction \cite{kapur-kreiss-2024-reference}.
 Referenceless metrics such as CLIPScore \cite{hessel2022clipscorereferencefreeevaluationmetric} measure image-text alignment but do not explicitly account for the contrastive value of the information provided \cite{kreiss-etal-2022-context}.
 None of these metrics capture specificity independent of length in communication-theoretic terms \cite{newman2020communication,tang2024grounding,coppock2020informativity}.
 By constructing a dataset that manipulates length and information content independently, we provide a framework for evaluating specificity directly.